B2.2 Recall and demonstrate multiplication facts from 0 × 0 to 12 × 12, and related division facts.

 Models of all kinds can help students make connections and thus better understand what symbols represent in operations.
 Students need to work with representations that help them perceive relationships between multiplication and repeated addition, and between multiplication and division (students learning long division can also benefit from representations that help them to perceive long divisions as repeated subtractions or repeated additions).
 Understanding that arrays are a tool for multiplication or division develops with time and practice.
 Once students can represent facts such as \(5\; \times \;6\) using arrays, they can use these to find the answer to \(50 \; \times \;6\), and so on.

-Source: Guide d'enseignement efficace des mathématiques de la maternelle à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la maternelle à la 6e année, Fascicule 5, p.
 21-24.

 Recall of Multiplication and Division Facts

 Before they can learn multiplication and division number facts, students must understand how to make and count equal groups, and how to divide a whole into equal groups.
-They also need to know how to count in intervals of 2, 3, 4, 5, and 10.
-Strategies that cover multiplication and division basic number facts are intended to help students build on their knowledge and their previous experiences in order to learn how to use these new strategies (dividing into equal groups, counting by intervals…).
+They also need to know how to skip count in intervals of 2, 3, 4, 5, and 10.
+The strategies that cover basic multiplication and division number facts are intended to help students build on their knowledge and their previous experiences in order to learn how to use these new strategies (for example, dividing into equal groups, skip counting…).

 The following strategies are not presented in any particular order.
 Some students may find some strategies more useful than others, or may ignore some strategies in favour of their own.
 Others may find it easier to memorize facts than to rely on a strategy.
 Whatever the case, the teacher's primary goal is to get all students to fully understand multiplication and division.